hdescottes/GdxGame/README.md

 You can drag and drop items and use consumables by double-clicking on them.

 #### Level Up
-When you level up in battle, you will be able to display some more extra points to your base stats. <br>
+When you level up (battle, quest), you will be able to display some more extra points to your base stats. <br>
-This feature will soon be available when you level up through quests.

 #### Profiles
 The game is saved automatically when a specific action is down (change map, get quest, ...). <br>